mirfanrafif/mirfanrafif/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Flutter App Development
+- 🔭 I’m currently working on Final Assignment / Essay and Personal Projects
+- 👯 I’m looking to collaborate on small startup that have good culture
+- 📫 How to reach me: email me at mirfanrafif17@gmail.com

 <!--
 **mirfanrafif/mirfanrafif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.